ping-maxwell/better-auth-kit/README.md

 <img src="./assets/banner/1600x600.png" />

-A collection of plugins for [Better Auth](https://github.com/better-auth/better-auth) built by [me](https://github.com/ping-maxwell), for the community!
+Better Auth kit is a collection of plugins for [Better Auth](https://github.com/better-auth/better-auth) built by [ping-maxwell](https://github.com/ping-maxwell), and free to use for the community!

-Read the [docs](https://better-auth-kit.vercel.app/docs) to learn more.
+## Getting Started

+Head over to our [getting started guide](https://better-auth-kit.vercel.app/docs/getting-started) to get started with Better Auth Kit!

 ## Plugins